couchbaselabs/docs-ng/content/couchbase-devguide-2.0/advanced-topics-in-development.markdown

 ensure you do not lose all your data in case of major hardware or other system failure.

+Because you typically want to perform a backup and restore with zero system downtime with Couchbase Server it is impossible to create a complete in-time backup and snapshot of the entire cluster.
+In production, Couchbase Server will constantly receive requests and updated data; therefore it is impossible to take an accurate snapshot of all possible information.
+This would be the case for any other database in production mode.

+Instead, you can perform full backups, and incremental backups, and merge these two together in order to create a time-specific backup; nonetheless your information may still not be 100% complete.

-**Unhandled:** `[:unknown-tag :sidebar]` For more information on backups and restores, see Couchbase Server Manual, "Backup and Restore with Couchbase."
+For more information on backups and restores, see Couchbase Server Manual, "Backup and Restore with Couchbase."

 <a id="cb-handling-failover"></a>